AI and Jobs in Austria: Which Professions Are Changing Fastest

 What Could Be Possible Next

 The open architecture invites further development.
-Some approaches that could build on the existing framework:
+Here are a few directions that could build on the existing framework:

 Conclusion

 Job Radar Austria makes an abstract debate tangible.
-Instead of speculating about "AI and work", companies, educational institutions, and policymakers can concretely analyse 75 occupational groups and 4.5 million jobs – with official data, transparent methodology, and open-source code.
+Instead of speculating about "AI and work", companies, educational institutions and policymakers can analyse 75 occupational groups and 4.5 million jobs in concrete terms – with official data, a transparent methodology and open-source code.

-It is not the technology that decides which professions will change – but rather how quickly organisations recognise and shape this change.
+It is not the technology that decides which professions will change, but how quickly organisations recognise and shape that change.

 The key takeaways:

-• Data-driven instead of speculative: All employment and income data come from official sources (Eurostat, Statistics Austria OGD) and are fully reproducible.
+• Data-driven, not speculative: All employment and income data comes from official sources (Eurostat, Statistics Austria OGD) and is fully reproducible.

-• Transformation, not elimination: High AI impact means a change in working methods – not necessarily fewer jobs.
+• Transformation, not elimination: High AI impact means a change in how work is done, not necessarily fewer jobs.
 Elasticity of demand and societal factors play a central role.

 • Extensible by design: The open data structure can be extended with new assessment dimensions and additional exposure layers.

-• Open-source: Source code, data pipeline, and integrity checks are publicly available on GitHub – to fork, extend, and further develop.
+• Open-source: The source code, data pipeline and integrity checks are publicly available on GitHub – ready to fork, extend and build on.

 Further Resources